linode/docs/docs/guides/kubernetes/leverage-kubernetes-data-oriented-projects-with-portworx/index.md

 ### Deployment

 1. Use the first `kubectl` command generated in the previous section to deploy the `Operator` specification.
-The command structure should follow that of the example command below:
+The command structure should follow that of the example command below, with {{< placeholder "PORTWORX_VERSION_NUMBER" >}} and {{< placeholder "KUBERNETES_VERSION_NUMBER" >}} matching your respective Portworx and Kubernetes versions:

     ```command
     kubectl apply -f 'https://install.portworx.com/{{< placeholder "PORTWORX_VERSION_NUMBER" >}}?comp=pxoperator&kbver={{< placeholder "KUBERNETES_VERSION_NUMBER" >}}&ns=portworx'